-Experiential dance for embodied learning
+Experiential dance for embodied wisdom

 Like all commitments, this too relates to my personal story.
 The story that sounds as… Dance has always occupied a central, yet unreachable focal point in my early life.
 It has always been something that I longed for, desired, could have dedicated everything, and have chosen over everything.
 Yet it was always out of reach.
 When I was a child – I was not good enough in dance classes, others were better.
 I remember feeling hurt by being measured against others and feeling ashamed for not being able to do certain moves.
 When I was a teenager, I started to dance as they expected me to.
 Yet, in the cultural context and time, I was born, dancing was not considered a beneficial career path.
 So, with some persuasion from my parents, I chose an academic education over dance practice and went to college, then to university.

 After 10 years of break that spanned over considerable changes in my life, I went back to dancing, rediscovering myself through movement in space.
 In this process, I met other dancers, therapists, choreographers, and performers.
 I met professional and nonprofessional dancers who had tapped into the wisdom of their bodies.
 I kept dancing on each possible occasion, actively seeking out practices that would allow me to move freely, be it modern dance, contact improvisation, Gaga People, 5 Rhythms, or the rave culture.
 After 7 years of dance quest, I came to an understanding that dancing was an essential part of my understanding of the world and the most genuine act of being.
 The dance I longed for was not performative but experiential.
 It was not an art form but a way of celebrating and remembering.